jamesdesigns/james-graphql-server/README.md

  npm run start
  ```

-Enter localhost:4000 in the browser to test mutations

 ## Seed
-This runs the script that loads all the data
+This runs the script that loads all the SpaceX data.
 ```bash
 npm run load
 ```

+Enter localhost:4000 in the browser to test mutations

 ## 3 Query Resolvers
 1. Find/Read all products